secariolabs/secariolabs.github.io/README.md

 _Caption for the code block_
 `````

-**Patern:** The caption text should be between undercores and below the code block (the lines (if any) between them do not make a difference)
+**Pattern:** The caption text should be between undercores and below the code block (the lines (if any) between them do not make a difference)

 #### Tables